abta/wikidata-vagrant/README.md

 vagrant up
 ```

 It'll take some time, because it'll need to fetch the base precise32 box and MediaWiki plus the extensions.
-Once it's done, you should be able to browse to
-http://127.0.0.1:8080/w/ and see a Wikidata repo install (later a client, too), served by the guest VM, which is running Ubuntu Precise 32-bit.
+Once it's done, browse to http://127.0.0.1:8080.
+You find a Wikidata repo and client preinstalled, served by the guest VM, which is running Ubuntu Precise 32-bit.

-The `repo/` sub-folder in the repository is mounted as `/srv/repo`,
-and port 8080 on the host is forwarded to port 80 on the guest.
+The vagrant root folder is mounted `/srv`, and port 8080 on the host is forwarded to port 80 on the guest.

 The MySQL root credentials are: